Peter-Moller/sleep-info/README.md

 ---------------------

 The command `pmset` is used to gather information about sleep settings and also what prevents the computer form sleeping.

-`syslog` is used to gather information about when and why the computer fell asleep/woke up.
-This requires, however, that the user is in the group `admin` or nothing will be found.